joaotavora/eglot/README.md

 which will find the closest mirror of the GNU ftp site and show it to you.

-If you want to follow along with Hyperbole development and maintain a copy/clone of the current version-controlled git tree, use the [command listed here](https://savannah.gnu.org/git/?group=hyperbole) to clone the Hyperbole project tree.
+If you want to follow along with Hyperbole development and maintain a copy/clone of the current version-controlled git tree, use a [command listed here](https://savannah.gnu.org/git/?group=hyperbole) to clone the Hyperbole project tree.